andrewtnghiale/delivery_time_analyzer/README.md

 ```

 ## Interactive Tableau Dashboard
-This project includes an Tableau dashboard suite build from the cleaned ETL output and SQL analytics.
+This project includes an interactive Tableau dashboard suite build from the cleaned ETL output and SQL analytics.
 It showcases the final stage of the pipeline, transforming processed shipment data into business insights.

+View the interactive dashboards:
 https://public.tableau.com/views/ShipmentsETLAnalyticswithQueries/OverallShipmentPerformance

 The Tableau dashboards visualize: